 But what if you are getting an unexpected call and the room's background is a bit messy?
 This is a perfect example of when virtual background for video conferencing becomes a handy tool to help you present yourself in a most professional way.
 Both Zoom and Skype have already implemented the background changing and blurring feature.
 Other video conferencing apps are set to follow the trend.

-This article is going to discuss what a Virtual Background Changer is and why you need it, share some of the technical insides of how this technology works and provide you with step by step guides on replacing a virtual background on both Zoom and Skype.
-We will close this article with some useful information on how to implement virtual background changer into your own video conferencing app.
+This article is going to discuss what a Virtual Background Changer is and why you need it, share some of the technical insides of how this technology works and provide you with step-by-step guides on replacing a virtual background on both Zoom and Skype.
+We will close this article with some useful information on how to implement a virtual background changers into your own video conferencing app.
 Let's get started!

-As mentioned in one of our previous articles , virtual background charger is a relatively new feature of some of today's video conferencing apps.
+As mentioned in one of our previous articles, a virtual background charger is a relatively new feature of some of today's video conferencing apps.
 It allows users to display an image or a video behind them during a video call.
 The technology works in real-time, replacing the background behind a person with a static or animated image as well as a video.